Welcome Back

 You don’t have to equip the entire suite on day 1.
 You can grow into it.
 Purchase the furnishings, signage and supplies.
 Contract for maintenance, and order the water and energy if they’re not included with the space.
 Don’t forget all those inspections, permits and certificates your locality may require — fire, safety, occupancy….

 Staffing is critical, and skimping can be costly, but there are ways to save labor time.
 For starters, not every function needs to be staffed internally.
-Practices often contract for billing and payroll.
+Practices often outsource billing and payroll.
 For new internal staff, write job descriptions, order background checks, and equip each position with productive tools.
+But before you overhire, see what your practice software can do to support you first.
+You may find that you can do more with less.

 Specialty practice technology has evolved significantly over the last few years, making a big impact on productivity.